Brightspace/node-siren-parser/README.md

 ## `chai` interface

 There are a few helper `chai` methods included with this module, under `./chai`.
-These are mostly equivalents of the `hasX` methods in the API (and take generally the same arguments), to make testing with `chai` cleaner.
+These are the equivalents of the `hasXByY` methods in the API (and take the same arguments), to make testing with `chai` cleaner.
 Can also test whether a given resource is a particular Siren type.

+Like the helper functions on which they are based, there are several "shorthand" functions left in for compatibility, but it is recommended to use the longer, more explicit ones (i.e. use `expect(resource).to.have.sirenActionByName(name)` rather than the shorthand `expect(resource).to.have.sirenAction(name)`).

 ```js
 // Without chai plugin, boo ugly!